vegantransistor/Rooting-the-Cradlepoint-IBR600/README.md

 for op in ['LOAD_FAST', 'LOAD_ATTR', 'EXTENDED_ARG', 'POP_JUMP_IF_FALSE']:
 print('%-16s%s' % (op, opcode.opmap[op].to_bytes(1,byteorder='little')))
 ```
-A bytecode instruction is (mostly) composed of the 8 bit opcode (8 bit) and a 8 bit variable.
+A bytecode instruction is (mostly) composed of the 8 bit opcode and a 8 bit variable.
 In our case we can reconstruct following binary sequence:
 ```
 0x7c 0x00 0x6a 0x0d 0x90 0x01 0x72
 ```
 There is only one match in the `cpshell.pyc` file.

 With `opcode` we can find that the opcode for `POP_JUMP_IF_FALSE` is `0x73`, so that we just need to change `0x7c 0x00 0x6a 0x0d 0x90 0x01 0x72` to `0x7c 0x00 0x6a 0x0d 0x90 0x01 0x73`.
-Our cpshell is now patched.
+The cpshell is now patched.

 ### Pachting the automatic silent mode reenabling function

 The application includes a feature that (re-)enables silent boot every time the application starts.
 We also need to patch this feature.
 In `/service_manager/services` we find a file called `silentboot.pyc`.
-Let's decompile this file with `decompyle3`:
+Let's decompile this file with `decompyle3` (error-free):

 ```
 import services, cp